isomerpages/tp-virtualcampus/_events/Calendar.md

 </p>
 <p></p>
 <p>This August, get ready to ignite your patriotic spirit as we mark Singapore’s
-61st birthday at TP’s very own <strong>National Day Celebrations 2026</strong>!</p>
+61st birthday at TP’s very own <strong>National Day Celebrations 2026</strong>.</p>
 <p></p>
-<p>Look forward to an electrifying array of activities, brought to life by
+<p>Look forward to an electrifying array of activities brought to life by
 our Schools, CCAs/Clubs, and partners.
-Come be part of the exciting action and experience our vibrant campus spirit on this special occasion!</p>
+Come experience our vibrant campus spirit on this meaningful occasion and let's join in the exciting action as one TP!</p>
 <p></p>
 </td>
 </tr>